Raster data (with Rasters.jl)

 fig

-and all other Makie keyword arguments also apply!
+and all other Makie keyword arguments and attributes also apply!

 hm.colormap = :isoluminant_cgo_70_c39_n256